Analysing the Bond movie -- three approaches

 Many analysts have offered insights into the Bond phenomenon, partly because the Bond movies have been so successful and popular, (and later the Bond novels, although they were written first!).
 I also think that the Bond movies offer representations of Britain and the British way of life which raise the hackles of left-wing commentators -- they are ideological or 'persuasive'.
 In this sense, the Bond movie is a classic target for analysts wanting to engage in popular culture in that committed political way, exposing the technical devices of the texts to save the audience from ideology.
 Here though, analysis has passed through several phases -- from structuralism through gramscianism and, importantly, out of gramscianism into 'post-structuralism'.

 Before proceeding, there is one important matter to remember though.
-The Bond films were unusual in that they were made by one company (Eon Productions) -- well, with two exceptions (Casino Royale and Never Say Never Again).
+The Bond films were unusual in that they were made by one company (Eon Productions) -- well, with two exceptions (the first Casino Royale and Never Say Never Again).
 This gives the genre an unusually clear focus and development.
-The imitations of Bond (from spoofs like the 1960s Flint series to more obvious 'hommages' like Arnie in The Eraser) are worth examining too.
+The imitations of Bond (from spoofs like the 1960s Flint series to more obvious 'hommages' like Arnie in The Eraser)or the Bourne sequences are worth examining too.
 As usual these days, there are electronic variants too -- James Bond games (like GoldenEye) and various JB websites.

 First Approach -- 'structuralist'